hyperledger-labs/private-data-objects/contracts/exchange/docs/exchange.md

 The fair exchange contract enables a simple, bi-lateral exchange of assets that are managed by different issuers.
 For example, Alice and Bob (out of band) decide to exchange 100 red marbles for 100 blue marbles.
-A fair exchange contract coordinates the exchange of ownership to guarantee that both sides recieve their assets (or neither does).
+A fair exchange contract coordinates the exchange of ownership to guarantee that both sides receive their assets (or neither does).

 ![](./exchange_flow.png)
 *Figure 1.
 Simple Fair Exchange Transaction Flow*